 2021 Child Support Guidelines in PennsylvaniaAugust 30, 2013

-Child Support Guidelines in Pennsylvania Have Changed – Check in with your Lawyer to
+Child Support Guidelines in Pennsylvania Have Changed – Check in with your Lawyer

 Prior to 1989, each county had its own way of determining how much support a person had to pay for child support.
 However, with a change in federal law, each state was required to develop and implement uniform guidelines.

-What are the Changes for 2013?
+What are the Child Support Changes in 2021?